Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Lab Biomarker GWAS in All of Us

-We include CCA, WCCA, PS-PPI, and SynSurr in our evaluation.
+We include CCA, WCCA, PS-PPI, and SynSurr, which cover both CC and PB approaches, with and without inverse probability weighting to account for the MAR mechanism, in our evaluation.
 To obtain inverse probability weights for WCCA and PS-PPI, we fit logistic regression propensity score models including the same predictors used in the ML models, except for the SNOMED-coded diagnosis variables.
 We evaluate the included methods from two perspectives.
-First, we compare SynSurr to CCA, and compare PS-PPI to WCCA.
+First, we compare SynSurr with CCA, and compare PS-PPI with WCCA.
 Specifically, we evaluate: 1) the number of genome-wide significant (GWS) single-nucleotide polymorphisms (SNPs), 2) the difference in $\beta$ estimates for each genetic variant, and 3) the ratio of standard errors.
 Second, we compare the GWAS results from each method with external reference GWAS summary statistics.
-For HbA1c and CRP, we use \citet{loya2025scalable} as the reference; for ALT, WBC, and albumin, we use \citet{verma2024diversity}; and for vitamin D, we use \citet{manousaki2020genome}.
+For HbA1c and CRP, we use~\citet{loya2025scalable} as the reference; for ALT, WBC, and albumin, we use~\citet{verma2024diversity}; and for vitamin D, we use~\citet{manousaki2020genome}.
 We match the GWAS results between reference GWAS summary statistics and results from the included methods using \texttt{pyranges}~\citep{stovner2020pyranges} based on the criteria that the two genetic variants are within 250,000 base pairs.
 We then report the number of rediscovered GWS SNPs for each method.